What Voids Your Solar Panel Warranty? A Complete Guide for Australian Owners

 Australian Consumer Law: An Important Protection

-Even if a manufacturer attempts to void a warranty based on a technicality, the Australian Consumer Law (ACL) provides additional protection.
-Under ACL, major goods sold in Australia carry statutory guarantees around acceptable quality and fitness for purpose that cannot be waived by warranty terms.
+Even if a manufacturer attempts to void your solar panel warranty based on a technicality, the Australian Consumer Law (ACL) provides additional protection.
+Under ACL, major goods sold in Australia carry statutory guarantees around acceptable quality and fitness for purpose.
+These cannot be waived by warranty terms.

 Key resources: